fabrice8/markojs-form/README.md

 ### `error(name, [status])`

-Manually define the status of error of a given input. `status` can be a simple boolean: `true` meaning there's an error and `false` to cancel error. `status` can also be a string text message describing the error: Very usefull when the error must be displayed to the user.
+Manually define the status of error of a given input. `status` can be a simple boolean: `true` meaning there's an error and `false` to cancel error. `status` can also be a string text message describing the error: Very usefull to display dynamic error messages to the user.

 ```marko
 class {